52North/sos-importer/README.md

 *The SOS Importer is a tool for importing observations into standardized observation repositories.
 This enables interoperable spatial data and information exchange.*

-The SOS Importer is a tool for importing observations from CSV files into a running SOS instance.
-Those CSV files can either be locally available or remotely (FTP support).
+It supports importing observations from CSV files into a running SOS instance.
+Those CSV files can either be locally available or remotely (e.g. provided via FTP/HTTP server).
+The import is divided into two modules which are explained in the next two sections.

 **Wizard Module**

-The **Wizard Module** is the GUI wizard for creating the configurations (metadata about the CSV file).
+The **Wizard Module** is the GUI application for creating the configurations (metadata about the CSV file).
 The application makes use of the wizard design pattern which guides the user through different steps.
-These and their purposes are briefly characterized in the table below.
+These and their purposes are explained in the Wizard Module subsection of the design section.

 **Feeder Module**